-A student may be dropped administratively from any course for failure to attend class(es) when the student has missed more than 20% of the total number of hours that the class meets.
-Examples are provided in the appendices.
-The number of absences resulting in administrative withdrawal may differ in programs that lead to board licensure or certification, but must be clearly stated in the course syllabus.
-The form to be used to request a student be withdrawn from a class appears in the appendices.
-Instructors that plan to administratively withdraw students due to excessive absences must include that policy in their syllabus.
-See each course syllabus for additional requirements.
+A student may be administratively withdrawn from any course for failure to attend class(es) when the student has missed more than 20% of the total number of hours that the class meets.
+The number of absences resulting in administrative withdrawal may differ in programs that lead to board licensure or certification will be clearly stated in the course syllabus.

-SOUTHERN UNION STATE COMMUNITY COLLEGE ATTENDANCE POLICY
+SOUTHERN UNION STATE COMMUNITY COLLEGE

+ATTENDANCE POLICY

 - 1. Each course syllabus must include the following items a. through f.viii. - a.
 The number of absences allowed for the class, if any. - b.
 Handling of late arrivals and early departures, if allowed. - c.
 Policy for course make-up work, if allowed. - d.
 Students on financial aid programs are responsible for knowing their particular attendance policies, if any.
 Those students must contact the financial aid office to receive written attendance reporting requirements. - e.
-Students are responsible for the knowledge, skills, and abilities not acquired due to absences and for assignments made or due from the first day the class. - f.
+Students are responsible for the knowledge, skills, and abilities not acquired due to absences and for assignments made or due from the first day of the class. - f.
 Clinical absences are not considered classroom. - i.
 Students are expected to attend each class session, to arrive on time, and to remain for the entire class session. - ii.
-Faculty will record attendance from the first day of the semester. - iii.
+The faculty will record attendance from the first day of the semester. - iii.
 Excessive absences, regardless of the reason or circumstance, may interfere with the student's ability to successfully complete the requirements of the course. - iv.
 In such cases, the student should withdraw from the class before the last day to drop with a grade of "W".
 Withdrawal from class may affect eligibility for federal financial aid.
 Students should contact the Financial Aid Office for information. - v.
 When a student is absent from class, the student is responsible for all material covered in the class and for any assignments made in class. - vi.
 The instructor is not required to review with the student any material missed as a result of being absent, nor is the instructor required to notify a student if the student is in danger of a lowered grade due to any graded work missed. - vii.
 The instructor is not required to provide an opportunity for make-up work.
 The instructor's policies regarding make-up work shall be clearly defined in the syllabus to be available on the first day of class. - viii.
 Attendance requirements in programs that lead to board licensure or certification may differ from this policy. - 2.
-Each instructor should discuss attendance policies during the first class meeting including, but not limited to: - a.
-Number of absences allowed if any - b.
-Handling of late arrivals and early departures if allowed. - c.
-Course make-up work, if allowed. - d.
-Students on financial aid programs are responsible for knowing their particular attendance policies, if any.
-Those students must contact the financial aid office to receive written attendance reporting requirements.
+Adjunct instructors must provide a copy of their student attendance records to their respective department chairs at the end of each semester.
+Instructors will not be employed to teach in subsequent semesters unless attendance records are submitted as required.